coweggs/Cicada/README.md

 To change keybinds, or change the increment, edit the `config.ini` file within the same directory as the exe.

 ## Notes
+- Make sure the program is actually selected before using the keybinds.
+Sometimes the Cicada flyout will be targetted as the new active window, pressing on the desired window again fixes this.
 - This program only detects apps with active audio sessions (the ones that show up in volume mixer).
 - If you have two of the same program open, it will effect both, which is also how it works in Microsoft's Volume Mixer.
+- Don't press F4 instead of F5 🦄

 ## Credits:
 - Session Audio Manipulation: https://github.com/naudio/NAudio